Orion-AI-Lab/orion-ai-lab.github.io/content/authors/nikolas-papadopoulos/_index.md

 ---

 Graduated from the Physics department of the National and Kapodistrian University of Athens in 2022.
-Currently completing an MSc in Data Science provided by NCSR Demokritos - University of Peloponnese.
+Completed an MSc in Data Science provided by NCSR Demokritos - University of Peloponnese in 2024.

-As a Machine Learning Researcher at Orion Lab I am interested in using Deep Learning on Earth Observation data to contribute to research with high socio-environmental impact.
+As a Machine Learning Researcher at Orion Lab I am interested in using Deep Learning on Earth Observation data to contribute to research with high socio-environmental impact, with an emphasis on extreme events.